publiclab/mapknitter/anonymity.md

 - Export featured maps.
 - Delete images - because for anonymous users we can't tell whose images they are or who should be allowed to delete  them

-This allows us to preserve anonymity while preventing vandalism or degradation of content quality although it does not fully counter [spammy behavior](https://github.com/publiclab/mapknitter/issues/246).
+This allows us to preserve anonymity while preventing vandalism or degradation of content quality, although it does not fully counter [spammy behavior](https://github.com/publiclab/mapknitter/issues/246).

 Some potential features that could help fix this are: